golib/goenv/README.md

 ### Understanding Shims

-rbenv works by inserting a directory of _shims_ at the front of your `PATH`:
+goenv works by inserting a directory of _shims_ at the front of your `PATH`:

-    ~/.rbenv/shims:/usr/local/bin:/usr/bin:/bin
+    ~/.goenv/shims:/usr/local/bin:/usr/bin:/bin

-Through a process called _rehashing_, rbenv maintains shims in that directory to match every Ruby command across every installed version of Ruby—`irb`, `gem`, `rake`, `rails`, `ruby`, and so on.
+Through a process called _rehashing_, goenv maintains shims in that directory to match every Ruby command across every installed version of Ruby—`irb`, `gem`, `rake`, `rails`, `ruby`, and so on.

-Shims are lightweight executables that simply pass your command along to rbenv.
-So with rbenv installed, when you run, say, `rake`, your operating system will do the following:
+Shims are lightweight executables that simply pass your command along to goenv.
+So with goenv installed, when you run, say, `rake`, your operating system will do the following:

 * Search your `PATH` for an executable file named `rake`
-* Find the rbenv shim named `rake` at the beginning of your `PATH`
+* Find the goenv shim named `rake` at the beginning of your `PATH`
-* Run the shim named `rake`, which in turn passes the command along to rbenv
+* Run the shim named `rake`, which in turn passes the command along to goenv

 ### Choosing the Ruby Version

-When you execute a shim, rbenv determines which Ruby version to use by reading it from the following sources, in this order:
+When you execute a shim, goenv determines which Ruby version to use by reading it from the following sources, in this order:

 1. The `RBENV_VERSION` environment variable, if specified.
-You can use the [`rbenv shell`](#rbenv-shell) command to set this environment variable in your current shell session.
+You can use the [`goenv shell`](#goenv-shell) command to set this environment variable in your current shell session.

 2. The first `.ruby-version` file found by searching the directory of the